Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Beechworth has two operational public transport stops.
-These are served by two separate routes, offering a total of 85 weekly passenger trips.
-The area's transport accessibility is limited, with residents typically located 879 meters from the nearest stop.
-Predominantly residential, most commuters travel outward.
-Cars are the primary mode of transport at 87%, while 10% walk.
+Beechworth has two active public transport stops in operation.
+These are served by two separate routes, together offering 85 weekly passenger trips.
+Transport accessibility is limited, with residents located an average of 879 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars are the primary mode of transportation, used by 87% of residents, while 10% walk.
 On average, there are 1.5 vehicles per dwelling.

-In 2021 Census data (which may reflect COVID-19 conditions), 21.7% of residents worked from home.
-Service frequency averages 12 trips daily across all routes, equating to roughly 42 weekly trips per individual stop.
+According to the 2021 Census, 21.7% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages 12 trips per day across all routes, equating to about 42 weekly trips per individual stop.

 Frequently Asked Questions - Transport